 The bacterium E. Coli normally uses glucose for energy.
 But if glucose is absent and lactose is present, it can use the lactose.
 Bacteria arrange groups of genes to be controlled together into a structure called an operon.
 The set of proteins necessary for the use of lactose are part of the lac operon.
 The operon begins with a promoter, which indicates the beginning of the operon and is the site where RNA polymerase binds to begin the transcription.
-In between the promoter and the set of genes, of which there may be any number, is a sequence called the operator, which is where DNA-binding genes bind to regulate transcription.43
+In between the promoter and the set of genes, of which there may be any number, is a sequence called the operator, which is where DNA-binding genes bind to regulate transcription.40

-In the absence of lactose, the lac repressor binds the operator, and transcription is
+In the absence of lactose, the lac repressor binds the operator, and transcription is blocked.

-blocked.

-Promote er Operator lacZ lacY lacA
+Promote operator lacZ lacY lacA

-RNA Polymerase Represso or

-In the pro once of laste an the loo ron rocor

-is release sence of lacto d from the op on proceeds a erator, a and 162201

--
+In the presence of lactose, the lac repressor is released from the operator, and transcription proceeds at a slow rate.

+Deserves Orestar 17 lacY 1 4

-Promote lacZ lacY lacA
+Promote lacZ lacy lacA

 RNA Polymerase

-R epiess Repressor Lactose
+Repressor

+cAMP-CAP complex stimulates RNA Polymerase activity and increases RNA synthesis.

-P complex sti se activity and
+Polymera se activity and IA

-Polymera synthesis se activity and
+Polymera synthesis se activity and IA IacA

-Polymera synthesis. se activity and l increa ses RN JA
+Polymera se activity and l increa ses RN

-Polymera synthesis.
-CAP Promote RNA Polymerase However, cAMP-CA blocked w the opera even in the pr P complex, R then represso lacZ resence e of thesis i JA IacA
+Polymera synthesis CAP + Promote RNA Polymerase However, cAMP-CA even in the pr P complex, R then represso l increa lacZ resence NA syn e of thesis i lacA

-Polymera synthesis CAP RNA Polymerase However, cAMP-CA blocked w even in the pr P complex, R then represso l increa lacZ resence NA syn r is bou e of thesis i JA IacA
+Polymera synthesis CAP + Promote RNA Polymerase However, cAMP-CA blocked w even in the pr P complex, R then represso l increa lacZ resence NA syn e of thesis i lacA

-Figure 7.26: Regulation of the lac operon, from Openstax College
+Figure 7.25: Regulation of the lac operon, from Openstax College

 When no lactose is present, a protein called the lac repressor is bound to the operator and the state of the lac operon is "off".
-(Figure 7.26) This is because the repressor blocks access to the rest of the operon.
+(Figure 7.25) This is because the repressor blocks access to the rest of the operon.

-43 Look out for the terminology: Sean B. Carroll refers to the operator as a genetic switch, a term we will meet with in the disussion of regulation in eukaryotes.
+40 Look out for the terminology: Sean B. Carroll refers to the operator as a genetic switch, a term we will meet with in the disussion of regulation in eukaryotes.